Immigration to Spain – A Basic Checklist for 2023

 Most people in Spain eat their lunch at 3 pm and have late dinners, at around 9 pm, with the two being the most important meals of the day.
 During meals, they prefer a proper sit down with family and friends over la Comida — which means — “the meal.”

-Know the Cost of Living
+Know the Cost of Living For Expats in Spain

 When relocating to Spain, you need to understand the cost of living in the country and prepare your finances accordingly.
 This is an essential part on the “how” to immigrate to Spain.